nythrox/jolt/README.md

 # WARNING: WIP

-This is an attempt to unify the concepts of Streams (time-oriented event emitters) and Observables (reactive state) into a single state management construct, which would be able to represent most other data structures and state models.
+This is an attempt to unify the concepts of Streams (time-oriented event emitters) and Observables (reactive state) into a single state management construct, which should be able to represent most other time/state-related data structures and models we use for state management.
 NOT ready for production, just a test :)

 ---